ayyu/amq-encode/help.md

 # ffmpeg scripts for handicaps

 These scripts expedite 2-pass VP9/Opus encoding for AMQ using `ffmpeg`.
+They are basically all wrappers for ffmpeg.

+Windows versions will probably never exist.

 ## Requirements